 I’m grateful that if only for a moment, I shared the planet with this talented (but, most importantly, kind) man.
 He should be far better known to generations who didn’t see him play, but ironically, the Big Red Machine of which he was such an integral coach tends to suck up most of our adoration oxygen.

-It’s lovely to see Jack BillinghamÃ‚Â like this, with dark hair and a confident smile, because I know him only as a 74-year-old fixture at the Hall of Fame, gently mocking small children who have never heard of him and acting quite pleasant to me, his staff keeper during an Induction Weekend autograph session.
+It’s lovely to see Jack BillinghamÃ‚Â like this, with dark hair and a confident smile, because I know him only as a 74-year-old fixture at the Hall of Fame, gently mocking small children who have never heard of him and acting quite pleasantly towards me, his staff keeper during an Induction Weekend autograph session.

 Who we fully are is never who others see for an hour on a Saturday afternoon.